Hey, did you see us

 Dr. Becky is an expert in her field of veterinary medicine and has appeared on many news stories and articles.
 Check out what she is saying.

 You can also request Dr. Becky as a media expert!
-She is able to provide b-roll and sound bites.
-Email Dr. Becky for requests.
+Email Dr. Becky with all requests at info@BuddysVets.com.

 “I’ve seen things where animals jump through plate glass windows,” Dr. Becky Krull said.
 “They attack their cage to get out and break their teeth.”
 Dr. Becky Krull says phones at Green Bay Animal Hospital start ringing more often during this time of year.
 She has this advice for callers: “If you’re going to family activities or